nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Cons: Allows for invalid search terms, which are somewhat problematic for `genres` as it has a fixed list of terms.

+### Stats Feature

+#### Implementation
+The user statistics consists of the following fields:
+1. The number of anime(s) the user is currently watching.
+2. The number of anime(s) the user wants to watch.
+3. The number of anime(s) the user has finished watching.
+4. The number of unique anime genre(s) the user tagged animes with.
+5. The top genres watched represented by a `HashMap`, with `Genre`s as keys and `Integer`s as values.
+The value represents the number of times the corresponding genre is tagged in AniList.

+The proposed Stats feature is facilitated mainly by the following classes:
+1. The `Stats` class, which encapsulates the user statistics.
+A `Stats` field is present in `ModelManager`. `ModelManager` updates it whenever the `Stats` command is executed, by creating a new immutable `Stats` object with `AnimeList#fetchUserStats`.
+2. The `StatsCommand` class, which represents a command to update the `Stats` field in `ModelManager`.
+3. The `StatsDisplay` class, which inherits from the abstract `UiPart` class.
+It is responsible for displaying the statistical breakdown of anime(s) in the anime list.

+#### Design considerations:

+**Aspect: Determining how to store and update the user statistics:**

+* **Alternative 1 (current choice):** User statistics are stored in an immutable `Stats` object in `ModelManager`, recalculated every time the user executes the `stats` command.
+    * Pros: Straightforward to implement, debug and does not increase coupling among existing classes.
+    * Cons: Results in more computation compared to the alternative, since the stats are recalculated for each `stats` command execution even if they may not have changed from the last execution.

+* **Alternative 2:** Implement the Observer pattern where the `Stats` field observes for changes in the anime list.
+    * Pros: May result in less computation compared to Alternative 1.
+    * Cons: Hard to implement and test.
+In addition, we do not expect users to use the `stats` command as much as commands which alters the anime list.
+This may mean an excessive amount of computation for updating the user statistics in the background when the `Stats` window is not up.

 ### Themes Feature

 #### Implementation